 They had begun a search for James after he had failed to return to his girlfriend’s home in nearby Coningsby the previous evening and police had been unable to locate him that night.

 Mr Roberts, 50, said: “I climbed down to it.
 I had to smash a window to get in and James was upside down in his seat with his head under water.”

 “It was awful.
 Immediately afterwards, it seemed, the emergency services arrived, but obviously it was too late.
 They had to lift the car out and cut James out.”

-“He had been dead since the night before.
-I think he had gone off the road about six or seven o’clock at night.
-Just no one knew.”
+He added: “He had been dead since the night before.
+I think he had gone off the road about 6pm or 7pm . . . but no-one knew.